 Your first response time measures how long it takes for a member of your customer service team to first respond to a new ticket or inquiry — essentially how long a customer has to wait before they are helped.

 Like I said above, speed isn’t everything in customer service, but it sure provides a positive, enjoyable experience.
-Nowadays, customers expect speedy, efficient replies: within about 24 hours, regardless of channel.
+Nowadays, customers expect to engage with someone immediately.

 What Your First Response Time Tells You